- What is an eBill statement?

 - How much is the late payment fee if I don't pay my bill by the due date?

-eBill statement is a service provided to College of W&M students that allows students and their authorized users to view their bill electronically.
+eBill statement is a service provided to William & Mary students that allows students and their authorized users to view their bill electronically.
 Paper bills are not mailed to enrolled students.
 An email is sent to all students and authorized users alerting them that a statement is available for viewing in the eServices system. (top)

 The student goes to eServices to authorize users to see and pay their bill.